The Perfect 3 Day Taipei Itinerary

 Constructed in the 1920s by a Fujian craftsman, this temple pays homage to Confucius, a scholar, teacher, and philosopher.

-The temple is a fantastic example of Southern Taiwanese architecture, complete with many interesting ceramic panels and art pieces.
+The temple is a fantastic example of Southern Taiwanese architecture, complete with interesting ceramic panels and art pieces.
 Interestingly, you won't find any statues or inscriptions in the temple; however, the overall design is still worth appreciating.

 When exploring the temple, you will find several displays that will help you understand the history of the temple and Confucius himself.